 John holds a Bachelor’s Degree in Business Administration (BBA) from Bernard M. Baruch College.
-He is a Credentialed Alcoholism and Substance Abuse Counselor (CASAC) and an Internationally Certified Alcohol and Drug Counselor (ICADC).
-He is also a registered New York State Lobbyist and a Notary Public.
+He is also a Credentialed Alcoholism and Substance Abuse Counselor (CASAC) and an Internationally Certified Alcohol and Drug Counselor (ICADC).
+He is a registered lobbyist in NYC and NYS and a Notary Public.
 He was selected as a National Fellow Leader by Boston University’s Join Together National Fellow Leadership Program.

 Gary Stankowski has been with NADAP since 1998, and now serves as the agency’s Executive Vice President and Corporate Compliance Officer.
 In his role, he has oversight of the agency’s operations and its portfolio of programs and contracts, including all employment, case management, assessment and referral, and Health Home care coordination services.
 In addition, Gary oversees NADAP’s Human Resources and Information Technology departments.
 Since joining NADAP, Gary has worked closely with the President and CEO on strategic planning and business development, increasing the organization’s revenue 20-fold.
 Mr. Stankowski is integrally involved in all business decisions for the organization, and during his tenure he has developed, implemented, and managed innovative program services in addition to providing executive leadership for the agency.
 Many of the programs that Gary developed were in response to governmental reforms in welfare and healthcare services.
 Gary’s experience encompasses development of data collection systems, analysis of performance metrics, and identification of business solutions.
 His expertise includes the effective management of large performance-based government contracts, resulting in cost-efficient and targeted service delivery on behalf of public stakeholders.